 Research and Creative Interestsvideo games, fandom, identification, game design, gender,

-I received a Master’s degree in Media Arts in the Department of Art at the University of South Carolina, Columbia in May 2014.
-As an enthusiastic video game player, I'm specifically interested in game studies and research.
-My M.A. thesis qualitatively explored historical representations in video games in service of learning, persuasion, and awareness.
-In this pursuit, I designed and developed a beta-version of a historically-contextualized game, Resurrection Man, that places players in the role of a 19th century grave robber.
+Jessica received a Master’s degree in Media Arts in the Department of Art at the University of South Carolina, Columbia in May 2014.
+As an enthusiastic video game player, she is specifically interested in game studies and research.
+Jessica's M.A. thesis qualitatively explored historical representations in video games in service of learning, persuasion, and awareness.
+In this pursuit, she designed and developed a beta-version of a historically-contextualized game using Unity.

-In addition to my role as a graduate student at IU, I also lead the Women in Game Design special interest group affiliated with the Center of Excellence for Women in Technology.
-In this position, I develop a variety of workshops to encourage woman's participation in learning game development skills and software in a supportive environment.
-I've also hosted game nights and film screenings to build a community for women game designers and gamers.
-I have also participated as a member of IU's student-led game development club, Hoosier Games.
+In addition to her role as a graduate student at IU, Jessica leads the Game Design special interest group affiliated with IU's Center of Excellence for Women in Technology.
+She helps plan and implement a variety of workshops to encourage woman's participation in learning game development skills and software within a supportive community.
+She is also currently serving as the Director of the Media Living Learning Center, a residential community for students interested in media.

-I've shared my research at the International Communication Association annual conference as well as the National Communication Association annual conference.
-I have published in the Journal of Communication and have a book chapter under contract in a Call of Duty essay collection.
+Jessica has shared her research at the International Communication Association annual conference as well as the National Communication Association annual conference.
+You may view her complete CV here.

 Lynch, T., Tompkins, J. E., van Driel, I., & Fritz, N. (2016).
 Sexy, strong, and secondary: An analysis of female videogame characters from 1983 to 2014.
 Journal of Communication.
 (Impact Factor at time of publication: 3.16).